An effort of Indonesian government’s to eradicate money laundering and terrorism financingputri

 Reporting the beneficial owner information can be done through the online administration system owned by The Ministry of Law and Human Rights (MOLHR System).
 However, it was found that the MOLHR system can only be accessed by notary.

-Not only does it prevent money laundry, the implementation of the principles of knowing beneficial owners also strengthens corporate integrity and protects its assets.
+Not only does it prevent money laundering, the implementation of the principles of knowing beneficial owners also strengthens corporate integrity and protects its assets.